 What is the KidsRights Index?

 The KidsRights Index is the annual global index published by the KidsRights Foundation which charts how countries adhere to and are equipped to improve children’s rights.
 The KidsRights Index is an initiative of the KidsRights Foundation, in cooperation with Erasmus University Rotterdam: Erasmus School of Economics and the International Institute of Social Studies.
-It is a ranking of all states that have ratified the UN Convention on the Rights of the Child for which sufficient data is available, a total of 181 countries in 2019.
+It is a ranking of all states that have ratified the UN Convention on the Rights of the Child for which sufficient data is available.
+A total of 185 countries are ranked in 2022.

-The Index covers five domains with a total of 20 Indicators.
-It consolidates the most crucial general children’s rights areas and implementation requirements of the CRC for which sufficient data is available.
+The Index covers five domains with a total of 20 indicators.
+It consolidates the most crucial general children’s rights indicators and implementation requirements of the CRC for which sufficient data is available.
 The five domains are: 1.
 Right to Life, 2.
 Right to Health, 3.
 Right to Education, 4.
 Right to Protection and 5.
 Enabling Environment for Child Rights.

 Why is the KidsRights Index important?

-The Convention on the Rights of the Child has been ratified by nations but one: The United States of America.
-Its adoption in 1989 marked a crucial step in improving children’s rights across the globe.
-However, there is still a considerable gap between the good intentions of policymakers and the actual effects policy has on the everyday lives of children.
+The adoption of the UN Convention on the Rights of the Child in 1989 marked a crucial step in improving children’s rights across the globe.
+However, there is still a considerable gap between the good intentions of policymakers and the actual effects policy has on the day to day lives of children.
 The KidsRights Index is currently the only tool equipped to uncover said gaps, chart the performances of countries and identify themes and trends in the child rights arena.
 Its significance is arguably greater than ever, given the rise of political unrest and even war in many regions.

 The KidsRights Index is a tool to make existing, authoritative and comparable data on the state of children’s rights around the world more easily accessible to governments, civil society, the general public and other relevant stakeholders.
-We want to make the comprehensive reports of the UN CRC more comprehensible to all, so as to stimulate the discussion of children’s rights.
+We want to make the comprehensive reports of the UN CRC more understandable to stimulate discussion of children’s rights.
 Based on the results of the Index, concrete recommendations can be made to various countries to improve.

 The KidsRights Index measures performance in five domains.
 Has a weighting factor been applied?

 All domains from the KidsRights Index have the same weight.
 This has been deliberately chosen.
-The performance of countries across all domains of the Index is important for the implementation and compliance with child rights as enshrined in the UN Children’s Rights Convention.
-The Children’s Rights Convention does not give priority to certain children’s rights; the KidsRights Index also does not.
+The performance of countries across all domains of the Index is important for the implementation and compliance with child rights as enshrined in the UN Convention on the Rights of the Child.
+The UN Convention on the Rights of the Child does not give priority to certain children’s rights; the KidsRights Index also does not.

 The scores for each domain are calculated as the mean of the scores on the underlying indicators.
 The scores are standardised between a minimum of 0.01 and a maximum of 1.
 If scores of indicators are missing then the domain score is calculated over the score of the remaining indicators.